Men don’t understand endometriosis…

 - Ask for their help if they have to.

-- No matter how silly it may seem, be prepared to try each of their male partner’s suggestions because it shows that you respect their judgment and welcome their participation.
+- No matter how silly it may seem, be prepared to try each of your male partner’s suggestions because it shows that you respect their judgment and welcome their participation.

 The last point is an important one because as a man who doesn’t suffer, I always felt powerless and useless.
 Being involved and feeling validated gives partners a reason to keep going.